ramstojh/TS23-reduction/README.md

 5) Run 4_plotting.py (it is optional) if you want to generate a pdf plot of the reduced spectra for each aperture.

 ## Important Remarks
-The scripts works only with TS23 spectra.
+The scripts works only with TS23 spectra, but this can be adapted for other echelle spectra.